History of Tyre, Lebanon: 1967 Six-Day War

 After the Six-Day War of June 1967 another wave of displaced Palestinians sought refuge in South Lebanon.
 In the following year, there were almost 25,000 registered Palestinian refugees in the camps of Tyre: 3,911 in Al Bass, 7,159 in Burj El Shimali, and 13,165 in Rashidieh.
 More found shelter in the neighbourhood of Maachouk and the gathering of Jal Al Bahar.

 In the 1968 elections for the national parliament, about 40,000 Tyrians were entitled to elect three Shiite representatives as deputies: the greatest number of votes went to the two candidates allied to veteran prime minister Rachid Karami: both lawyer Muhammad Safi Al-Din and businessman Ali Arab, who had made his fortune in South America, were former ministers and long-time deputies.
 The third seat went to Baathist Jafar Sharafeddin, who was supported by Karami in the 1958 Civil War.

 Kazem al-Khalil, Tyre's main feudal lord and long-time MP, who already lost the elections in 1960 and 1964, came in at a close fourth place.
 Hence, the former minister complained about "armed demonstrations, bribery, and arrests".
 While the extent of apparent irregularities could not be determined, there is evidence that Khalil himself had sought financial assistance from the US Embassy in Beirut.

 The solidarity of the Lebanese Tyrians with the Palestinians was especially demonstrated in January 1969 through a general strike to demand the repulsion of Israeli attacks on Palestinian targets in Beirut.
-However, these expressions of sympathy were not to be confused with Antisemitism, since Lebanese Jews still felt safe to visit Tyre.
 At the same time though, the arrival of civilian refugees went along with an increasingly strong presence of Palestinian Militants.
 Thus, clashes between Palestinians and Israel increased dramatically:

 On 12 May 1970, the IDF launched a number of attacks in South Lebanon, including Tyre.
 The Palestinian insurgency in South Lebanon escalated further after the conflict of Black September 1970 between the Jordanian Armed Forces (JAF) and the Palestine Liberation Organization (PLO).
 The PLO allegedly also trained Nicaraguan Sandinista rebels in Tyre.

 In the 1972 national elections, former Baathist Ali al-Khalil won one of the deputy seats for Tyre District.
 His namesake Kazem al-Khalil regained his seat with support from a rich expatriate in Nigeria and became one of the fiercest opponents of the Palestinian fighters in parliament.
 Meanwhile, al-Khalil's rival Jafar Sharafeddin became more alienated from Sadr because of the Sharafeddin alliance with Kamil al-As'ad from the Ali al-Saghir dynasty, whereas Sadr opposed the zu'ama feudal landlords altogether.
 In early 1973, growing public discontent manifested itself again in "wildcat strikes and violent demonstrations" in Tyre as in other cities.